tybrs/formal-logic-tool-kit/README.md

 # Formal Language Tool Kit

 Programmatic interface for modeling propositional logic.
-Classes tempted to be written in a way that is both Pythonic and analogous to recursive model theoretic definitions.
+Classes attempted to be written in a way that is both Pythonic and analogous to recursive model theoretic definitions.

 # Propositional Logic